-Just as history painters of previous centuries found their subjects in the realities of everyday life, Gursky finds inspiration in his own spontaneous visual experience and through reports of global phenomena in the daily media.
+Just as history painters of previous centuries found their subjects in the realities of everyday life, Gursky finds inspiration in his own spontaneous visual experience and via reports of global phenomena in the daily media.
 The resulting pictures have a formal congruence deriving from a bold and edgy dialogue between photography and painting, empirical observation and artfulness, conceptual rigor and spontaneity, representation and abstraction.
-Gursky’s worldview fuses the flux of life and nature with the stillness of metaphysical reflection.
+Grappling with the abstract aesthetic structures that underlie man-made or natural environments, and reconstructing real subjects according to his inner eye, Gursky presents a worldview that fuses the flux of life and nature with the stillness of metaphysical reflection.

 Cast of Characters

 James Lawrence explores how contemporary artists have grappled with the subject of the library.

 An exhibition at the Broad in Los Angeles prompts James Lawrence to examine how artists give shape and meaning to the passage of time, and how the passage of time shapes our evolving accounts of art.

 Benjamin Nugent reflects on questions of verisimilitude and American life in the group exhibition I Don’t Like Fiction, I Like History at Gagosian, Beverly Hills.